 |Prince Edward Island||$14.50|

-From the above table, Nunavut has the highest minimum wage with Saskatchewan having the lowest.
+From the above table, Yukon has the highest minimum wage with Saskatchewan having the lowest.

-Prince Edward Island (PEI) ranks 8 out of the 13 provinces and territories in Canada.
+Prince Edward Island (PEI) minimum wage ranks 9 out of the 13 provinces and territories in Canada.
 Compared to Nunavut vs Saskatchewan, PEI has a modest minimum wage.

 Like the federal government, the provincial and territorial governments also adjust their minimum wages annually to account for inflation.